 - Clearly define if you have any thresholds for under or over-payments, if any.

-- Do not apply any threshold on a large payer trend, $2 on each claim, for 500 claims over 3 months is a lot of money & it is totally worth to pick up the phone & call a provider rep to get this fixed.
+- Do not apply any threshold on a large payer trend: $2 on each claim for 500 claims over 3 months is a lot of money.
+It is absolutely worth it to pick up the phone & call a provider rep to get this fixed.

-- ERAs are great, they save a lot of time & money, but they need to be set up properly, first up.
+- ERAs are great, they save a lot of time & money, but they need to be set up properly.
 Remember with ERA posting the only control you have is the checks & balances you defined at the time of set up.
-Anything that is a deviation from the threshold should be reported as a warning, find time to work your warning reports.
+Anything that is a deviation from the threshold should be reported as a warning; find time to work your warning reports.

-Payers will always find ways to reduce your reimbursement, be it denials or underpayments.
-But if you are equal to the task by implementing best practices throughout your healthcare revenue cycle you could increase your net collections by 25-30 %.
+Payers will always find ways to reduce your reimbursement, whether by denials or underpayments.
+But if you are ready to take on the challenge by implementing best practices throughout your healthcare revenue cycle, you could increase your net collections by 25-30%.

 Tip 5: Effective Denial Management

-In the ever-changing environs of the healthcare industry, effective Denial Management is practically the key to maintaining a healthy cash flow.
+In the ever-changing environment of the healthcare industry, effective denial management is practically the key to maintaining a healthy cash flow.
 Everyone strives to keep the clean claim ratio at 97% or above, but there will always be some denials.
-These denials put a lot of pressure on the cash flow by increasing the AVG number of days in AR, not to mention the extra cost to the collection drive.
-According to industry sources 50 % of the denials never get reworked & this results in 5-7 % net loss of potential revenue.
-Try the above recommendations on correct coding initiatives & submitting clean claims to reduce your denial rate but at the end of the day there will be some denial and unless you have the right strategy to effectively manage these denials they have the potential to rob you of your well-deserved reimbursement.
-The need of the hour is start shifting from management to prevention.
+These denials put a lot of pressure on the cash flow by increasing the average number of days in AR, not to mention the extra cost to the collection drive.
+According to industry sources, 50% of the denials never get reworked & this results in 5-7% net loss of potential revenue.
+Try the above recommendations on correct coding initiatives & submitting clean claims to reduce your denial rate.
+However, at the end of the day there will be some denials, and unless you have the right strategy to effectively manage these denials they have the potential to rob you of your well-deserved reimbursement.
+The need of the hour is to start shifting from management to prevention.
 If you can prevent the denial from happening in the first place there is nothing better than that.
 So, the new effective denial management is preventive denial management.
 And we believe preventive denial management = sustained cash flow.